jorrid/connect4-solver/README.md

 - Caching
 - Cache key state reduction (mirroring and ignoring checkers that can't influence the outcome)
 - Move ordering

+A blog post with more information is available [here](https://jorrid.com/posts/the-wondrous-world-of-connect-four-bit-boards/).

 # Running